 I needed a smartphone mount for my motorcycle for a couple reasons.
 Carrying a cell phone in my pocket while riding was quite inconvenient.
-Especially since I use it as an MP3 player so I can listen to music.
-Changing playlists and adjusting the volume without first pulling over was pretty much impossible, or if I did try, it was not safe to say the least.
-And since I also use my smartphone as a GPS device (like most other people), I needed to mount it somewhere so I could see it.
+There’s just no way to pull the phone out when navigating by GPS, and adjusting the volume while listening to music is difficult at best.
+I needed to mount it somewhere so I could see it.

 After a bit of research, I decided to go with the RAM Mount X-Grip smartphone mount for my BMW 800 GS Adventure.
 Right from the start, I was very impressed.

 The mounting claw (as I call it) is easy to install.
 You don’t need any special tools and it can be done by hand.
 Removing it is just as easy.
 It does an excellent job of grabbing onto the handlebar, in large part due to the small rubber pads that increase friction.
 Once tightened, there is no way this mount is coming off under normal riding conditions.
 Even if you were to put the bike down, I’d be willing to bet money it still wouldn’t come off.
 The X-Grip (the part that the phone fits into) fits into the mounting bracket using a ball joint and is also tightened by hand.
 Once together, you can adjust the angle, pitch and swivel.

 I have an iPhone 6 Plus (now an iPhone 12), so I had to make sure I purchased the correct X-Grip.
 There are different sizes to accommodate the various model phones and GPS units available on the market.